abdeoliveira/examgen/README.md

 1. Ensure `~/examgen.sh` is executable by doing `chmod +x ~/examgen.sh`.

-2. Run `./~/examgen.sh i`, where `i` is the number of exams to be generated.
+2. Run `cd ~ && ./examgen.sh i`, where `i` is the number of exams to be generated.
-The script can alternatively be run as `./~/examgen.sh i j`, where `j` is the number of alternatives for each question.
+The script can alternatively be run as `./examgen.sh i j`, where `j` is the number of alternatives for each question.
 If `j` is absent, then `j=5` will be used by default, i.e., questions will have `(a) ... (e)` alternatives.

-3. After running `~/examgen.sh`, if everything was fine, a single PDF document containing `i` exams will be opened in your screen.
+3. After running `./examgen.sh`, if everything was fine, a single PDF document containing `i` exams will be opened in your screen.
 The actual file is `~/session/output.pdf`.

 4. Each exam is stamped (bottom right of each page) with a code like `i/yyyy.mm.dd-hh.MM.ss`, standing for `exam_number/year.month.day-hour.minute.second`.